-- In 2018, Susman Godfrey has secured a jury verdict of $706.2 million for client HouseCanary in a misappropriation of trade secret and breach of contract case related to HouseCanary’s innovative technology for valuation, appraisal and real estate analytics.
+- In 2018, Susman Godfrey secured a jury verdict of $706.2 million for client HouseCanary in a fraud, misappropriation of trade secret, and breach of contract case related to HouseCanary’s innovative technology for valuation, appraisal and real estate analytics.
 At the conclusion of the six week trial, a 12-person jury found unanimously in favor of HouseCanary, awarding HouseCanary $706.2 million against Title Source, an affiliate of Quicken Loans, now known as AMROCK, Inc, on counterclaims in this high-stakes legal battle.
 The verdict was approved and finalized in October 2018 when a final amount of nearly $740 million was awarded which included prejudgment interest, attorneys’ fees.

 - In April 2016 Susman Godfrey was lead counsel in a trade secret case defending Zillow against allegations of misappropriation of trade secrets, unfair competition, and breach of oral contract based on Zillow’s launch of a “Coming soon” platform to announce pre-MLS listings.
 After granting Susman Godfrey’s original motion to dismiss almost all of the originally alleged claims, the Court granted a further motion to dismiss brought by Zillow, leaving the plaintiff only two remaining claims for misappropriation of trade secrets and breach of oral contract.
 The case settled after the close of discovery in April 2016.